olivertomic/hoggorm/docs/quickstart.rst

 Testing
 -------
-The correctness of the results provided PCA, PCR and PLSR may be checked using the provided in the `tests`_ folder.
+The correctness of the results provided PCA, PCR and PLSR may be checked using the tests provided in the `tests`_ folder.

 .. _tests: https://github.com/olivertomic/hoggorm/tree/master/tests